Rubroshorea johorensis

-Shorea johorensis (also called seraya majau or meranti majau) is a species of plant in the family Dipterocarpaceae.
+Rubroshorea johorensis (also called seraya majau or meranti majau) is a species of plant in the family Dipterocarpaceae.
+It is a tree native to Borneo, Peninsular Malaysia (including Singapore) and Sumatra, where it grows in lowland rain forest up to 300 metres elevation.

 Description

 It is a large emergent tree growing typically to 65 m tall.
 The tallest measured specimen is 82.4 m tall in the Tawau Hills National Park, in Sabah on the island of Borneo.
-It is found in Sumatra, Peninsular Malaysia and Borneo.